Information and guidance for the aviation sector.

 Guidance for airports, airlines and workers at the air border to reduce the risk of COVID-19 infection

-New Zealand-based airlines and overseas-based airlines and ground handlers should support aircrew to comply with their legal obligations.
-Airlines should have in place a process to check and provide assurance of good compliance by aircrew.
-This may include, but not be limited to surveys, spot checks, contact tracing apps.
+Airlines, carriers and ground handlers should support Aircrew to comply with their legal obligations.
+Airlines should have in place a process to check and provide assurance of good compliance by Aircrew.
+This may include, but is not limited to, surveys, spot checks, and contact-tracing apps.

 Send report breaches to [email protected].